davestephens/ansible-nas/docs/applications/cloudflared.md

 Cloudflare: [https://www.cloudflare.com](https://www.cloudflare.com)

-This service is very useful when your NAS doesn't have a static IP and it's situated a [Carrier Grade NAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT).
-With this approach your NAS is connected directly to the Cloudflare servers, which allow public access to your externally available applications.
+This application creates a private and secure link from your NAS to the Cloudflare network, without needing a public IP address.
+Traffic routed through Cloudflare can reach your applications, which is also useful when your NAS is situated behind a [Carrier Grade NAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT).

 ## Usage